Modern Machine Learning for LHC Physicists: Basics

 For a specific task, let us look at LHC amplitudes for the production of two photons and a jet~\cite{Aylett-Bullock:2021hmo},

 The corresponding transition amplitude $A$ is a real function over phase space, with the detector-inspired kinematic cuts

-The jet 4-momenta are identified with the gluon 4-momenta through a jet algorithm.
+The jet 4-momenta are identified with the gluon 4-momenta through a jet algorithm .
 The standard computer program for this calculation is called NJet, and the same amplitudes can also be computed with the event generator Sherpa at one loop.
 This amplitude has to be calculated at one loop for every phase space point, so we want to train a network once to reproduce its output much faster.
 Because these amplitude calculations are a key ingredient to the LHC simulation chain, the amplitude network needs to reproduce the correct amplitude distributions including all relevant features and with a reliable uncertainty estimate.

-For one gluon in the final state, the most general phase space has $5 \times 4 = 20$ dimensions.
-We could simplify this phase space by requiring momentum conservation and on-shell particles in the initial and final state, but for this test we leave these effects for the network to be learned.
-Limiting ourselves to one jet, this means we train a regression network to learn a real number over a 20-dimensional phase space.
-To estimate the precision of the network we can compute the relative deviation between the training or test data with the network amplitudes,
+For one gluon in the final state, the most general phase space has $5 \times 4 = 20$ dimensions, but we can simplify this phase space by requiring momentum conservation, on-shell particles, and Lorentz invariants.
+To estimate the performance of amplitude networks we can use the fact that regression is a supervised task, which means we know the true amplitudes.
+For the training or test data we can compute the relative accuracy

+In the left panel of Fig.~\ref{fig:amplitudes} we show the performance of different deterministic and BNN amplitude networks.
+The naive approach of learning amplitudes as a function of input and output 4-vectors limit the accuracy to the per-cent level.
+In Sec.~\ref{sec:gen_rl} we will discuss in detail how we can improve the power of neural networks by choosing better-suited data representations.
+For the amplitude we see that a standard network learning the amplitude as a function of Lorentz invariants (Det-I) improves the accuracy.
+In Sec.~\ref{sec:gen_rl_eq} we will introduce a general Lorentz-equivariant data representation (L-GATr), which improves the amplitude accuracy to the $10^{-4}$ level.
+The best-performing DSI network combines invariants with a deep sets representation which we will introduce in Sec.~\ref{sec:class_graph_sets}.
+For this architecture the deterministic heteroskedastik network and the BNN give relative accuracies around $10^{-5}$, with suppressed tails extending to the per-cent level, which should be sufficient for many LHC applications.

+Once we are convinced that a network can learn a transition amplitude precisely, the question is if the learned uncertainties, specifically the dominant systematic uncertainties are calibrated correctly.
+For this purpose we look at the \underline{pull} distribution